saikrishna4982/Become_Familiar_with_SOLID_Coding_in_Python/README.md

 ### 1.Single Responsibility Principle :
 The Main aim of SRP is the class or method should have only one job to do, So in the example if you see there are two classes switch and lightbulb, whose job is turn on/off the light depending on the switch which states that it has only one task to do
 ### 2.Open Closed Principle :
-OCP States that the class/function should be open for extension but closed for modification, In the above example if we want to add any extra features such as getting different color lights we can add that by adding list of colors we want to display in Ligtbullb class and how we should display, tehreby we are just adding functionaity to the bulb instead of modifing the code
+OCP States that the class/function should be open for extension but closed for modification, In the above example if we want to add any extra features such as getting different color lights we can add that by adding list of colors we want to display in Ligtbullb class and how we should display, thereby we are just adding functionaity to the bulb instead of modifing the code
 ### 3.Liskov Substitution Principle :
 LSP Defines that if a subclass redefines a fucntion present in base class then there should not be any difference in behaviour of the function and it is a substitute for the base class, So in The example we have two classes Device,LightBulb where LigtBulb is inheriting the properties of Device class and redfining the behaviour of methods present in base class without changing it's behaviour
 ### 4.Interface Segregation Principle :